 Visitors to Mendocino enjoy driving along the coast and exploring the little beaches and rocky points.
-There are surprises around every corner.
+Campers at Russian Gulch State Park Campground are close to many of the best attractions along the coast.

 Point Arena Lighthouse stands on a rugged point of land.
 Take a lighthouse tour.